michaelmangelsdorf/Sonne8/README.md

 There are four types of instructions.
 (1) The high order four bits of the instruction word are all zero: These are sixteen "signal" instructions that take no operands, where the signal is encoded in bits 0-3.
 (2) The high order bit is zero, but bits 4-6 are not all zero: These are register-to-register transfers, where bits 4-6 encode the source register, bits 0-3 encode the target register.
 (3) The high order bit is one, bit 6 is 0: These are micro-calls, where bits 0-5 encode the call-target.
 (4) Bits 6 and 7 or both one: These are register-to-memory transfers, from the two accumulator registers to the first 8 bytes of the global or local memory section, where bit 5 encodes which register it is, bit 4 encodes global or local, bit 3 is whether it's load or store, and bits 0-2 encode the address offset.
 (See the opcode_matrix file in the repo for details.)

+## Fetch mechanism

+The X register holds the byte offset for instruction fetches.
+It represents the byte offset within the code branch (frame) from which the next instruction will be fetched.
+The X register is incremented by 1 after each instruction, so that the next instruction is pointed to.
+Jump instructions reset the X register to 0 (!), jumps are made to first bytes (offset 0) of a target bank.

+The Y register holds the pending code branch (high order portion or "bank").
+The value stored in the Y register represents the code branch that will be resumed upon executing a RET instruction.

+The LID instruction (LID stands for the English word "lid") resets the byte offset for instruction fetches to 0, and increments the current frame by 1.
+LID is called "LID" because it effectively closes ("puts a lid on") the currently executed frame.

+In the assembler code I provided, a "." assembles to a LID opcode.
+So a dot in an assembler listing closes the current frame and begins at the next frame, byte offset 0.
+It is just a shorthand for explicitly writing LID.

 ## Groups of registers

 ### L